 If French last names connected to literature are what you are seeking, check out the surname Granger.
 This last name comes from “granicarius,” which is Latin for “granary.”
 Granger is the slightly shorter English variation of “grangier,” which in Old French refers to a farm bailiff.
 A very famous literary namesake is Hermione Granger from the Harry Potter series.

 Among French last names, one that has become a bit more mainstream as a personal name is Hubert.
 This surname holds the meaning of “bright heart” and has become a less common alternative to other “-bert” names like “Gilbert” and “Herbert.”

 Of the French last names, one that definitely stands out is Jacques.
 This surname is the French variation of “James” and means “the one who follows.”
 Jacques was first documented in Medieval France when it was used by a knight who returned from the Crusades.

 If you are looking for French last names for a baby born in January, or if January is a significant month for you, a great surname to check out is Janvier.
 Janvier means “January” in French.
 It is favored as both a last name and a personal name in the country.

 For French last names with religious leanings, a strong option would be Jean-Baptiste.
-A known bearer of this name is Marianne Raigipcien Jean-Baptiste, a British actress who is part of the cast of the Hollywood series Without A Trace.
+A known bearer of this name is Marianne Raigipcien Jean-Baptiste is a British actress who is part of the cast of the Hollywood series Without a Trace.

 Lachapelle is a French last name that translates to “the chapel.”
 This charming surname is shared by David Lachapelle, an American photographer who is well known for his music videos and standout photography.